pepega007xd/slplugin/bp/main.typ

 Besides a general framework for implementing analyses, Frama-C provides generic implementations of common algorithms used for static analysis.
 One of these is dataflow analysis, implemented in module `Dataflow2`.
 The purpose of dataflow analysis is to calculate all possible values of some kind for each node of the control flow graph (CFG) in the analyzed program.
 Nodes in a control flow graph correspond to statements in the original program, and directed edges represent all possible jumps between these statements.

-Dataflow analysis starts by assigning an initial state to each node of the CFG, and then progressively updates the values stored in nodes using a implementer-provided _transfer function_, following the edges between them.
+Dataflow analysis starts by assigning an initial state to each node of the CFG, and then progressively updates the values stored in nodes using an implementer-provided _transfer function_, following the edges between them.
 The transfer function takes the statement of the node, and the newly calculated state of the previous node, and produces a new state for the current node.
 In Frama-C, this function is called `doInstr`.

 When a node is reached more than once, the data for this node is computed again based on the data from the previous node, and then joined with the previous data stored for the node.
 The function that joins the old state with the new state is also provided by the implementer.
 The name of this function in Frama-C is `combinePredecessors`.

 The implementer must also provide the following functions:

-- `doStmt` -- this function is called before calling the transfer function, it is given the statement itself.
+- `doStmt` -- this function is called before calling the transfer function, it receives the statement itself.
 The implementer has the option to stop the analysis of this statement or continue normally.
 - `doGuard` -- this function is called when an `if` statement is reached.
 It receives the state from the previous node and the condition expression, and generates two states, each to be used in one of the branches.
 - `doEdge` -- called between analyzing two statements.
 The function receives both statements, and the current state of the first statement.
 The function can modify this statebefore continuing with the transfer function of the second statement.

-Note that this list is not exhaustive, but the implementation of other function that must be provided for using the `Dataflow2` module is trivial and not relevant to the analysis itself.
+Note that this list is not exhaustive, but the implementation of other functions needed by the `Dataflow2` module is trivial and not relevant to the analysis itself.

 === Visitor mechanism <visitors>